campanula/game-dev-soc-bot/README.md

 # Logging

 All logging is done using Winston, and can be seen in the terminal.
-All logs relating to interactions are logged as interinfo, while logs relating to the bots main functions are logged as botinfo.
-For easy access to any errors, all error messages are logged both in the terminal and saved in a file as src/txt/logs.log.
+All logs relating to the process are logged as process, logs relating to interactions are logged as interinfo, while logs relating to the bots main functions are logged as botinfo.<br>
+For easy access to any errors, all error messages are logged both in the terminal and saved in a file as src/txt/logs/error_logs.log.
+Logs relating specifically to the process are saved in a file as src/txt/logs/process_logs.log.

 # Updating commands and their info